stephentgrammer/qcew_msa_project/README.md

 I would start by creating the current definition file by downloading and parsing the current QCEW county-MSA crosswalk linked below.
-Then you can use the county version mappings to create the three other output files that are based on the older county definitions.
+Then you can use the county version mappings to create the  other output files that are based on the older county definitions.

 The 2003-based definitions will be harder, but you may be able to re-create QCEW's current crosswalk using the 2013 MSA delineation file and then apply